jeongukjae/github-actions-dockerized/README.md

 Dockerized Self-hosted runner for GitHub Actions.

-This Project is inspired by [GitHub Blog: Self-hosted runners for GitHub Actions is now in beta](https://github.blog/2019-11-05-self-hosted-runners-for-github-actions-is-now-in-beta/).
+This repository is inspired by [GitHub Blog: Self-hosted runners for GitHub Actions is now in beta](https://github.blog/2019-11-05-self-hosted-runners-for-github-actions-is-now-in-beta/).

 ## Python